 Whether it was due to my own personal lowered expectations or the subpar quality of Diamonds Are Forever, my first experience with a Roger Moore film turned out to be rather pleasant.
 As I stated with George Lazenby, it was certainly different, but it was pleasant nonetheless.
 Yes, Live and Let Die did have its unbelievable moments, and yes, it did get silly, but there were enough other redeeming qualities to allow me to enjoy it.

-The first thing I’ve noticed, partially because I’ve been paying attention to it in every film thus far, is that this was the first entry in the Bond series where 007 is hatless in the classic intro.
+The first thing I noticed, partially because I’ve been paying attention to it in every film thus far, is that this was the first entry in the Bond series where 007 is hatless in the classic intro.
 Maybe it was because we had officially entered the 70s (a fact that would be strongly reinforced by other elements of Live and Let Die) and fedoras were no longer chic, but maybe it was also a way to tell audiences subtly, “We are entering a new era of James Bond.”

 I really enjoyed the title song as well, something I haven’t touched on yet.
-I understand there are some who have great affection for some of the earlier Bond title songs, but this was the first one I heard that I felt could have stood on its own merits.
+I understand there are those who have great affection for some of the earlier Bond title songs, but this was the first one I heard that I felt could have stood on its own merits.
 Not only that, I thought I detected something distinctly Beatles-esque about it, so I wasn’t surprised to discover it was by Paul McCartney and Wings.

 As for the quality of the film itself, I was prepared for the camp, so I wasn’t surprised by the goofier elements.
-The African-American stereotypes that inundate especially the early scenes didn’t shock me as much as they would have otherwise; I was willing to go along with the idea that this diplomat/crime boss would rely on tarot readings so heavily; and I hardly batted an eyelash at the oddball scenes of comic relief (the bug-eyed flight student woman, for example).
-I did little more than chuckle dismissively when the incredible boat chase later in the movie devolves into “The Dukes of Hazzard” on water.
+The African-American stereotypes that inundate especially the early scenes didn’t shock me as much as they would have otherwise; I was willing to accept the idea that a crime boss might rely heavily on tarot readings; and I hardly batted an eyelash at the oddball scenes of comic relief (the bug-eyed flight student woman, for example).
+I did little more than chuckle dismissively when the incredible boat chase later in the movie devolved into The Dukes of Hazzard on water.

 In conclusion, while Live and Let Die was a far cry from the earlier Connery films, I still found it more enjoyable than not.
-I can see that Bond will be taking a very different tone now, and it seems the makers of the films are very self-aware about this.
+I can see that Bond will be defined by a very different tone now, and it seems the makers of the films are fairly self-aware about this.
 If they’re willing to push things to the limit, fine, I’m willing to match them step for step and go along for the ride.
 I am well prepared to receive the rest of the Roger Moore films, so I say, “Bring it on!”

-My favorite line: “Get me a make on a white pimpmobile!”
+Favorite line: “Get me a make on a white pimpmobile!”